ydahal1/ydahal1/jokes.md

-What do you call a fish wearing a bowtie?
-Sofishticated.
+What do you call a fat psychic?
+A four-chin teller.

 [
-Thu Jan  1 00:35:23 UTC 2026
+Fri Jan  2 00:31:29 UTC 2026
  ]